History of the VISAA

 - Classification for Divisions: (Division I enrollment under 100; Division II: enrollment from 101-200: Division III: enrollment 201 and above

 - Meetings of the Executive committee

 - Revenue for the association

-Dick Kemper worked with David Owens of the Law Office of Sands, Anderson Marks and Miller to draft the Articles of Incorporation and By-Laws for the Association in January 1999.
-These articles were discussed and changes made based on input from the initial committee, as well as the Independent Schools in the State.
-A final submission was made to the State Corporation Commission in September 1999 and the Certification of Incorporation for the VISAA was received in October 1999.
+Dick Kemper worked with David Owens of the Law Office of Sands, Anderson, Marks, and Miller to draft the Articles of Incorporation and By-Laws for the Association in January of 1999.
+These articles were discussed and changes made based on input from the initial committee and other independent school officials.
+The State Corporation Commission issued a Certificate of Incorporation to the VISAA in October of 1999.

-In November of 1999 a meeting was held to discuss the Mission of the Association, the Articles of Incorporation; membership and Governance; State dues structure (based on yearly dues for state championship events); regional representatives, and a time line for the rest of 1999 and 2000.
+In November of 1999 a meeting was held to discuss the new Association's mission, the Articles of Incorporation; membership and governance; dues structure (based on yearly dues for state championship events); regional representatives; and a timeline for action steps for the remainder of 1999 and 2000.

 On August 9, 2001, the VISAA opened an account with the Bank of Richmond.
-On August 16, 2001, the first Membership letter for the formation of the Association was sent to each Independent School in the State.
-On August 17, 2001, the Registered Officer/Agent was changed from John Conrad of Sands Anderson ETL to Richard H. Kemper.
-Jr.
+On August 16, 2001, the first Membership letter for the formation of the Association was sent to each independent school in the Commonwealth.
+On August 17, 2001, the Registered Officer/Agent was changed from John Conrad of Sands Anderson ETL to Richard H. Kemper Jr.